d'Orsay museum view

 A different perspective of The Vuitton from the Korean Garden in the Bois de Boulogne.

 Art Lovers Tips: Please note, the Fondation is not particularly attractive in cold weather.
 Visit on a warm, sunny day to enjoy the Vuitton and surroundings at their best.
-Check the Fondation Louis Vuitton official website for transportation options and Opening Hours, and additional special exhibitions.
-We recommend Metro #1 to Les Sablons + 15-minute walk.
+Check the Fondation Louis Vuitton’s official website for transportation options and Opening Hours, and upcoming special exhibitions.
+We recommend Metro #1 to Les Sablons + a 15-minute walk.

 10. Musée des Arts décoratifs

-In 2022, the Museum of Decorative Arts in Paris honored the entire body of work created by the Italian designer Elsa Schiaparelli, and beginning on November 29, 2023 the museum is focusing on the oeuvre of Iris van Herpen (born in 1984), the fashion designer from the Netherlands considered one of the most avant-garde figures of her generation.
+In 2023 the museum focused on the oeuvre of Iris van Herpen (born in 1984), the fashion designer from the Netherlands considered one of the most avant-garde figures of her generation, and in 2022 the Museum of Decorative Arts in Paris honored the entire body of work created by the Italian designer Elsa Schiaparelli.

 SHOCKING!
 Elsa Schiaparelli’s Surreal Worlds

-The museum, located next to the Louvre Museum, assembled more than 500 pieces of art including jewelry, costumes, and fashion accessories for the blockbuster exhibition devoted to Elsa Schiaparelli which closed on January 22, 2023.
+The museum, located next to the Louvre Museum, assembled more than 500 pieces of art including jewelry, costumes, and fashion accessories for the blockbuster exhibition devoted to Elsa Schiaparelli which closed in January 2023.

 In addition to costumes created at Maison Schiaparelli during Elsa’s lifetime, this delightful show examines the legacy of the Schiaparelli style as interpreted by Galliano, Lacroix, and Saint Laurent, among other fashion greats.
 Daniel Roseberry, artistic director of the House of Schiaparelli since 2019, boldly interprets the heritage of Elsa Schiaparelli with his own designs (see image below).